amirmohsen/flexschema/docs/fields.md

 If set to true, null values are accepted.

 ## preprocessors
-An array of functions to be run on the data for pre-processing (transforming before default processing)
+An array of functions (or [method names on a custom type class](custom.md)) to be run on the data for pre-processing (transforming before default processing)

 ## postprocessors
-An array of functions to be run on the data for post-processing (transforming after default processing)
+An array of functions (or [method names on a custom type class](custom.md)) to be run on the data for post-processing (transforming after default processing)

 ## prevalidators
-An array of functions to be run on the data for pre-validating (before default validating)
+An array of functions (or [method names on a custom type class](custom.md)) to be run on the data for pre-validating (before default validating)

 ## postvalidators
-An array of functions to be run on the data for post-validating (after default validating)
+An array of functions (or [method names on a custom type class](custom.md)) to be run on the data for post-validating (after default validating)